Kingflow-23/Exploring-Brain-Signals-and-Affective-Computing-for-Neuromarketing/README.md

 ## Overview

 This project explores the intersection of EEG signal processing, machine learning, and deep learning to understand emotional responses and affective states through brain signals.
-The project focuses on emotion classification using the SEED (Similarity Emotion Database) dataset, employing both classical machine learning algorithms and advanced deep learning architectures.
+The project focuses on emotion classification using the SEED dataset, employing both classical machine learning algorithms and advanced deep learning architectures.

 The goal is to develop robust models for emotion recognition from EEG signals, with applications in neuromarketing research, user experience optimization, and affective computing.
 And as a part of the project, it was a goal to assess for llm perfromance in emotion classification.